Learn Poker

 Foundation — What to Play and Where

-Skill 1 · Raise-First-In Hands
+Skill 1 · Opening Hands

 Know which hands to play before you see the flop.
 Premium pairs, suited connectors, and the discipline to fold everything else.